badaix/snapcast/doc/json_rpc_api/stream_plugin.md

 ```

 If a relative path is given, Snapserver will search the script in `/usr/share/snapserver/plug-ins`.
 An example script `meta_mpd.py` is shipped with the server installation, that can be used with mpd stream sources.
+Paramters are passed to the control script using the `controlscriptparams` stream source parameter.

 A Stream plugin must support and handle the following [requests](#requests), sent by the Snapcast server